An Overview of the CrowdStrike Outage & Proactive Strategies for Mitigating IT Disruption

 If your company is still working to recover from the CrowdStrike outage, please reach out to success@zipsec.com for assistance.
 We're happy to provide help and advice to impacted companies.

 CrowdStrike made headlines early Friday morning as a routine content upgrade pushed bad code to an estimated 8.5 million Windows devices worldwide.
-A .sys file with problematic content was automatically pushed to Windows PCs running the CrowdStrike Falcon security software, causing systems to display the Blue Screen of Death (BSOD) and enter a boot loop once downloaded.
+A ".sys file with problematic content" was automatically pushed to Windows PCs running the CrowdStrike Falcon security software, causing systems to display the Blue Screen of Death (BSOD) and enter a boot loop once downloaded.
 While CrowdStrike was quick to correct the .sys file, the initial error affected the kernel code at the core of operating systems, crashing devices and leaving them unable to reconnect to the internet.
 This prevented devices from accessing the update automatically through the network, making it necessary for users to manually apply a fix.

 For more information, we recommend CrowdStrike's technical overview published on 7/20 and their preliminary post incident review published on 7/24.